 *adapted from the Nicene Creed

 I grew up in a very conservative (“Independent, Fundamental, Baptist”) religious tradition.
 That was by no means a bad thing.
 It gave me the foundation and framework through which I viewed life.
+I attended a Christian College in the US and one of my degrees was in Biblical Studies.
+A few years after finishing University I was ordained as a minister in the US.
+But creeds, degrees and ordination certificates don’t make me a follower of Christ.
+There is not ‘proof’ that my life is in Christ outside of life itself.
 And while now there are still these core, basic fundamentals that I hold to, I feel that now, it’s no longer me holding on to my faith or God but it is holding me.

 I don’t label myself as a follower of one particular denomination or another.
 Specifically because I believe that’s dangerous.
 There are certainly certain things and ideas I subscribe to from various theologians both historical and modern.
 But to say that my faith, my practices, my life can be summed up by the teachings of another person or group is, to me, preposterous.
 My favorite professor in College once said that our systems of belief should function more as tents than permanent structures.
 I’m sure the way he worded it was better, but the idea is essentially the same.
 If I reach a point in my faith where I say: “This is everything I believe and that’s the end of it”.
 Then it seems to limit (or at the very least hinder) the work that the Holy Spirit could be doing in my life.